thomashempel/AlfredGoogleTranslateWorkflow/README.md

 When Google delivered the result, you can just copy the one you want to the clipboard by selecting it and pressing enter.

+Alternatively, since Version 2.2, you can open the original request directly on the Google website by pressing Alt+Enter.

 ## Languages

 * auto = Automatic